powerapi-ng/powerapi-ng.github.io/pages/formula/rapl.md

 ### CLI

-RAPL-formula CLI follow the same common CLI that is described [here](/powerapi_howitworks.html#command-line-arguments)
+RAPL-formula CLI follow the same common CLI that is described [here](/formula_cli.html)

-### Input Data

-RAPL-formula use data collected with the RAPL HWPC counter of intel CPUs.

-### Output Data

-Use RAPL data collected with the hwpc-sensor and convert it into power consumption measures (in Watt).
-The power consumption measures are store in a MongoDB database.
+### Input/output data type

+Rapl formula need one input that contain hwpc report and one output that contain power report

 ## Source